BAMDP Shaping: a Unified Framework for Intrinsic Motivation and Reward Shaping: Pseudo-rewards Correct BAMDP Value Misestimation

 \subsection{The Relationship Between Value Misestimation and Regret}

 RL algorithms typically act, implicitly or explicitly, to maximize a value prediction estimated from the history, which we denote by $\mathsmaller{\hat{\eQ}}(\se_t,a)$.
-This estimate is rarely equal to the true Bayes-Optimal value $\eQ^*$, because it is generally difficult to initialize the algorithm with the correct prior and intractable to plan through the space of future beliefs.
-Applying the performance difference lemma~\citep{kakade2002approximately} at the BAMDP level tells us that algorithmic regret is directly related to how these estimates differ from the Bayes-Optimal value over their trajectory:
+Applying the performance difference lemma~\citep{kakade2002approximately} at the BAMDP level shows how algorithmic regret is directly related to how these estimates differ from the Bayes-Optimal value over their trajectory:

-\begin{lemma} The Bayesian regret\citep{ghavamzadeh2015bayesian} of algorithms acting on estimate $\mathsmaller{\hat{\eQ}}(\se_t,a)$ can be expressed as:
+\begin{lemma} The Bayesian regret~\citep{ghavamzadeh2015bayesian} of algorithms acting on estimate $\mathsmaller{\hat{\eQ}}(\se_t,a)$ can be expressed as:

 \end{lemma}